TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

+The `lms/core/backend.scala` file contains several important aspects of the LMS IR.
+In `object Backend`, we define the basic building blocks of the IR and effect-related data structures.
+In `class GraphBuilder`, `class GraphBuilderOpt` and `case class Graph`, we introduce how new nodes are added into a graph IR and how effects are handled and used to calculate dependencies.
+We also define `Phase` as a framework for graph-to-graph transformation and introduce a dead code elimination (DCE) phase `DeadCodeElimCG`.

-# LMS IR
+# Backend

-In the file lms/core/backend.scala, the core LMS IR is defined in `object Backend`.
+The core LMS IR is defined in `object Backend`.
+We first introduce the basic building blocks of the IR:

 ``` scala
 abstract class Def // Definition: used in right-hand-side of all nodes